||HISTORY OF THE BREED

 .
 The Löns brothers and other well-known dog breeders, like the Baron of Bevervörde-Lohburg, put efforts into getting Heidewachtel breeding stock into other regions in Germany as well.
 Mr. Heitmann, a teacher from Burgsteinfurt, achieved first success with his line breeding.
 Several other lines, known as the so-called 'Dorsten type', appeared during the following years in Westphalia.
 On March 17, 1912, the Verband für Kleine Münsterländer Vorstehhunde (Club for Small Munsterlander Pointing Dogs) was finally founded.
 At that time, the Club expressed its aims as follows: "The Club pursues the purpose to promote the purity and the true breeding of the long-coated small pointing dog that has been bred in the Munsterland for many decades."
 A lack of fixed breed characteristics at that time inhibited breeding activities as well as Club activities.
 Starting in 1921, breeders finally began to follow the breed standard drawn up by Mr. Friedrich Jungklaus.
 Nevertheless, the true origin of the Small Munsterlander Pointing Dogs has not been proved.
 [Read more about the history and origin of the Small Munsterlander Pointer

 In addition to being a tireless hunter and tracker, the Munster was developed to double as the family pet and watchdog.
 The Munsters of today do far more than just hunt.
-Because of their superior scenting and tracking abilities, Munsters are being used for Search and Rescue (finding lost people).
-And, because of their high intelligence, cooperative nature, and calm demeanor, Munsters are being used as Service (Assistance) Dogs.
+Because of their high intelligence, cooperative nature and calm demeanor, Munsters are also being used as Therapy/Assistance Dogs.